-The electronic remittance advice (RA) is produced in the HIPAA-compliant format.
+The ERA is produced in the HIPAA-compliant format.
 All providers who bill electronically may elect to receive an electronic RA which contains all information regarding adjudicated (paid or denied) claims.
 Information regarding pended claims is reported electronically in the 277 Unsolicited Claim Status format.
 Providers must contact the EDI Department or their EDI vendor to receive electronic RAs.